PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 18:41:18
+Last updated: 2024-04-05 18:41:51
-Random Quote: What if God doesn’t know what he’s doing?
-If the plan is wrong?
-If God is wrong? -
+Random Quote: No, that you think you'll graduate High-School. - Meemaw